Hennepin County Sheriff's Office: 2016 deployment to North Dakota

 An online petition by Honor the Earth called on the Sheriff's department to desist in its participation.

 In response, Sheriff Stanek issued a statement explaining that his office responded to the request from North Dakota to maintain "the public's safety, preserve the peace, and protect the constitutional rights of protesters" and that the deployment was a routine mutual aid agreement between law enforcement agencies.
 Minnesota deputies were released from their duties in Morton County on October 31 after the state fulfilled its part of the EMAC agreement.
 Minnesota Governor Mark Dayton stated in an interview that the deployment was a routine mutual aid response, and that "It sounds like they conducted themselves very professionally."
 Financially, North Dakota eventually reimbursed Hennepin County for the salaries of the officers sent there, but not for the overtime hours needed by the officers who remained behind on duty in Hennepin County.

 George Floyd

 The HCSO was among the agencies that responded to the George Floyd protests in Minneapolis–Saint Paul in 2020.
 Later, the HCSO was responsible for taking custody of Derek Chauvin and the three Minneapolis Police officers who failed to intervene during the murder of George Floyd.

 2021 – present

-In December of 2021, Sheriff Hutchinson pled guilty to a misdemeanor DWI charge after crashing his vehicle near Alexandria, Minnesota.
+In December 2021, Sheriff Hutchinson pled guilty to a misdemeanor DWI charge after crashing his vehicle near Alexandria, Minnesota.
 He was sentenced to two years of probation.
 Although the crash report showed that Hutchinson was driving 125 mph at the time, he was not charged for extreme speed.
-Governor Tim Walz and Lieutenant Governor Peggy Flanagan called for his resignation, Hutchinson announced he would not seek reelection.In November 2022, Dawanna Witt was elected as the 29th Sheriff of Hennepin County, making her the first woman and person of color to hold the position.
+Governor Tim Walz and Lieutenant Governor Peggy Flanagan called for his resignation, Hutchinson announced he would not seek reelection.
+In November 2022, Dawanna Witt was elected as the 29th Sheriff of Hennepin County, making her the first woman and person of color to hold the position.